The year from hell: Survivors of Beirut blast trapped in grief as Lebanon heads towards abyss - NewsBreak

 Three-year-old Alexandra Naggear is among the youngest victims of the blast.

-In the absence of any help from the security forces or the state, on the evening of 4 August her parents were forced to ferry Alexandra’s inert body between hospitals on the back of a stranger’s scooter; a delay they fear could have cost her her life.
+In the absence of any help from the security forces or the state, on the evening of the 4 August, her parents were forced to ferry Alexandra’s inert body between hospitals on the back of a stranger’s scooter: a delay they fear could have cost her her life.

 Her husband Paul, tells The Independent that “the pain every second of every day” of missing his daughter is made harder as the crime remains unpunished and unsolved.